Simplicity S65 Cordless Multi-Use Review

 It picked up this much only after less than ten minutes of vacuuming.

-One issue with using a lightweight stick vacuum on plush carpets is it’s harder to push forward and steer.
+One issue with using a lightweight stick vacuum on plush carpets is that it’s harder to push forward and steer.

 It was bumpy, and you’ll have to use extra force to plow through the thicker fibers, but it’s doable.